For professionals and analysts

 The risk of GvHD can be decreased by removing the T-cell population from the donor stem cells prior to transplantation.
 Since a small fraction of T cells is beneficial for engraftment and anti-tumor effect, researchers are looking for ways to selectively eliminate the harmful T cells based on their GvHD potential rather than complete depletion using phenotypic markers.
 Such a selection would reduce the likelihood of GvHD, while allowing the donor T-cells to destroy any cancer cells that may be left.

-© Cellect Biosciences Ltd., 2017 All rights reserved
+© 2017 Cellect Biotherapeutics Ltd., all rights reserved